nandavelugoti/xkcd-embed/README.md

 # Live Demo

-Wanna see it in action? head to [https://nanda.one/xkcd-embed/](https://nanda.one/xkcd-embed/)
+If want to try and test a demo: [https://nanda.one/xkcd-embed/](https://nanda.one/xkcd-embed/) Wanna see it in action?
+Head to my website to see how i used it: [https://nanda.one/](https://nanda.one/)